Overview

 Earning criteria — what you'll demonstrate

-- Benchmark a DP-based decision system against a heuristic baseline
+- Benchmark an optimization against a heuristic baseline using a defensible value metric.

 Program Fit